 Managing the progress of the transfer

-FTPSend is a locking function: no other action can be performed until the end of current transfer.
-To check the progress of transfer, FTPSend can automatically call the <Procedure Name> procedure at regular time intervals.
+FTPSend is a blocking function: no other action can be performed until the end of current transfer.
+To check the progress of the transfer, FTPSend can automatically call the <Procedure name> procedure at regular intervals.

 This procedure is declared as follows: